involutefish/david_lewin/README.txt

-Run <python david_lewin.py> in shell to get all results.
+Input <python david_lewin.py> in shell to get all results.